12 Theologies of Vocation

 Scripture Self-Revealing View

-The bible is the primary means for direct individual guidance to each believer for career decisions.
+The bible is the primary means for guidance and, through prayer and reflection, offers clear advice for individual believer’s career decisions.

 -